ACT Government Directorates

 The Directory provides a guide to key people, organisations, functions undertaken and services delivered in the ACT Government.

-The Education Directorate delivers high quality education services through government schools, registers non government schools and administers vocational education in the ACT.
+The Education Directorate delivers high quality education services through government schools, registers non government schools and administers vocational education and training in the ACT.

 Health Directorate provides a comprehensive range of health services to the people of the Australian Capital Territory.
 Health Directorate sets health policy; plans the delivery of health services; while ensuring these services meet community needs.
 Health Directorate also funds a range of non-Government organisations to provide vital healthcare services to the people of the ACT and surrounding region.